 Sweden-based POC has built a reputation around toughness and safety, and the Obex is their most well-rounded helmet to date.
 Mixing an in-mold construction with a tough ABS shell over top, the helmet is competitively light but can still take a knock (and limit cosmetic damage) thanks to the exterior layer of tough plastic.
 We also think the POC is a classy-looking design, and the wide array of color options help it stand out in the market.
 Rounding out the setup, the Obex has an easy-to-use fit system that secures evenly around the head, adjustable vents, and a protective MIPS liner.

 What’s not to like about the Obex?
 Despite POC’s best efforts, the helmet still is bulkier and not as streamlined as the Anon Prime and Smith Vantage above.
 As a result, we found that it feels a little heavier than its 1-pound weight suggests.
 Further, the interior padding isn’t as plush as the aforementioned designs, and we prefer more cushioning along the chin strap.
 Finally, the Obex is only compatible with POC's audio system, which can be hard to come by.
-But to be fair, these downsides are fairly minor for most, and the Obex’s combination of a premium safety suite and reasonable $200 price tag earn it a spot on our list for 2022.
+But to be fair, these downsides are fairly minor for most, and the Obex’s combination of a premium safety suite and reasonable $200 price tag earn it a spot on our list for the 2023-2024 season.

 See the POC Obex MIPS Helmet